fiberplane/fpx/api/src/lib/expand-function/README.md

 - Cache results of `searchForFunction` to reduce filesystem lookups
 - Remove dependency on `typescript-language-server`
 - Re-introduce the `typescript-language-server`, and write a typescript plugin to provide the same functionality via custom workspace commands
+- Look for other common source maps in the project to provide more context (webpack, etc) -- right now only works with Wrangler projects